Jubatian/rrpge-spec/specs/boot.rst

 Source definitions are set up as follows:

-- Source A0: 0x0082
+- Source A0: 0x0050
-- Source A1: 0x4140
+- Source A1: 0x0000
-- Source A2: 0x8140
+- Source A2: 0x0000
-- Source A3: 0xC140
+- Source A3: 0x0000
-- Source B0: 0x0260
+- Source B0: 0x0000
-- Source B1: 0x8260
+- Source B1: 0x0000
-- Source B2: 0x0360
+- Source B2: 0x0000
-- Source B3: 0x8360
+- Source B3: 0x0000

-Source 0 sets up positioned source on Peripheral RAM bank 0 of 80 cells width.
+Source 0 sets up positioned source on Peripheral RAM bank 0 of 80 cells width, with zero as colorkey.
 This is useful for non-scrolling display.

-Sources 1-3 are set up 4 cell wide (16 pixels in 8 bit mode, 32 pixels in 4
-bit mode) positioned source on Video RAM bank 1, in a manner they may be continuously accessed through display list entries, useful for small sprites.

-Sources 4-7 are set up 8 cell wide (32 pixels in 8 bit mode, 64 pixels in 4
-bit mode) positioned source on Video RAM banks 2 and 3, in a manner they may be continuously accessed through display list entries, useful for larger sprites.
+The remainig sources remain uninitialized (PRAM bank 0, 128 cells wide positioned sources, colorkey set to zero).

 Entry 1 of the display list is populated as follows:

-Line 0 gets the value 0x0000C000.
-Line 1 is 0x0005C000.
+Line 0 gets the value 0x00008000.
+Line 1 is 0x0050C000.
 Subsequent lines get
-their entry values in a similar manner, adding 0x50000 to the previous line.
+their entry values in a similar manner, adding 0x500000 to the previous line.
-This layout produces a simple 320x200 surface in the beginning of the Peripheral RAM.
+This layout produces a simple 640x400 surface in the beginning of the Peripheral RAM.

-Note that only the valid lines of the display list are populated (so 200 lines), the rest of the area of the display list remains zero.
+Note that only the valid lines of the display list are populated (so 400 lines).

-The mask / colorkey definitions are set up as follows:

-- Definition 0: 0x0102
-- Definition 1: 0x0408
-- Definition 2: 0x1020
-- Definition 3: 0x4080
+Double scanning is disabled (double scan split set zero).

 The shift mode regions are both set up for 80 cells width, beginning at cell 0 (so filling entire display).